NUO0203/CSARCH2-Simulation-Project/README.md

-run index.html in your chosen browser
+To run the program, run index.html in your chosen browser